grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 In this module, you will learn about these concepts:

-- Understand the different #define pre-processors for writing native code on a Windows game.
+- Understand the different #define pre-processor directives for writing native code on a Windows game.
 - Understand how to dispatch calls between Unity's app thread and Windows' UI thread.
 - Integrate with Windows 10 by writing inline code to your Unity game.
 - Integrate with Windows 10 by consuming and configuring Unity plugins.